saltyorg/docs/docs/sandbox/apps/rflood.md

 ## What is it?

-[rFlood](https://github.com/jesec/flood){: target=_blank rel="noopener noreferrer" } docker image with rTorrent and the Flood UI, also optional WireGuard VPN support.
+[rFlood](https://github.com/jesec/flood) docker image with rTorrent and the Flood UI, also optional WireGuard VPN support.

 ## Project Information